mcgnly/DeveloperDocumentation/Authorization/Reference.md

 Another option of sending the `client_id` and `client_secret` parameters is as authorization header parameters rather than form parameters.

-The response received is a JSON responnse.
+The response received is a JSON response.
 For example:

       {
         "access_token": “your_shiny_access_token",